flaccid-wasteland/chef-solo-wrapper/README.md

 	cs --json /etc/chef/node-dev.json

-### Using the Ruby and Chef in the RightLink sandbox
+### With the Ruby and Chef in the RightLink sandbox

 	cs --sandbox

+Note: The host must have RightScale RightLink installed and running.

 ### Using a RightScale Server's inputs for attributes

 	cs --server 1234

-### Using a RightScale Server's inputs for attributes

-With the RightLink sandbox:
+and with the RightLink sandbox:

 	cs --server 1234 --sandbox

-and then saving the attributes:
+and then also saving the attributes:

 	cs --server 1234 --sandbox --write

-and then locally with the saved attributes:
+then with the system's chef-solo and the saved attributes:

 	cs

-and then locally with the rightlink sandbox:
+then also with the rightlink sandbox:

 	cs --sandbox